netdata/netdata-ui/src/components/table/README.md

 - any`autoReset...` props are `false` by default, pass `true` if the selection and sorting order of rows need to be cleared through the re-renders when `data` prop changes.
 - `controlledState` - an object could be passed to override table instance state.
-Currently used for grouping.
+Currently used for grouping and filtering.
 Should be used only to replace table hooks/defaults, any other custom state should be handled externally.
 - `initialState` - object to define table instance initial state, according to its API.
 For now used only for initial sort order
 - `renderGroupHead` - custom rendering for row indicating a header group, defaults to empty row with group name